Phytophthora kernoviae

 Phytophthora kernoviae is a plant pathogen that mainly infects European beech (Fagus sylvatica) and Rhododendron ponticum.
 It was first identified in 2003 in Cornwall, UK when scientists were surveying for the presence of Phytophthora ramorum.
 This made it the third new Phytophthora species to be found in the UK in a decade.
-It was named Phytophthora kernoviae, after the ancient name for Cornwall, Kernow.
+It was named Phytophthora kernoviae after the ancient name for Cornwall, Kernow.
 It causes large stem lesions on beech and necrosis of stems and leaves of Rhododendron ponticum.
 It is self-fertile.
 It has also been isolated from Quercus robur and Liriodendron tulipifera.
 The original paper describing the species, stated it can infect Magnolia and Camellia species, Pieris formosa, Gevuina avellana, Michelia doltsopa and Quercus ilex.
 Since then many other plants have been identified as natural hosts of the pathogen.
 Molecular analysis has revealed that an infection on Pinus radiata, recorded in New Zealand in 1950, was caused by P. kernoviae.
-The pathogen was also noted on Drimis vinteri, Gevuina avellana, Ilex aquifolim, Quercus ilex, Vaccinium myrtillus, Hedera hilex, Podocarpus salignas.
+The pathogen was also noted on Drimys winteri, Gevuina avellana, Ilex aquifolium, Quercus ilex, Vaccinium myrtillus, Hedera helix, Podocarpus salignas.